ilikeronnnnii/iHack2024-whilefalsebr8-writeups/Crypto SOS! Decrypt or Repeat.md

 IV = KDF(IVs,IV_X)
 ```

 Since it takes some time to calculate i took the liberty to use powerful online calculation tool..
 Desmos and Wolfram alpha.
+I could've use Memoization for the fibonacchi function and simplify all the other functions(maybe) but using those platform are much faster.
 Here is a revised function that returns the value i got from those platforms with reference.
 Below is the full code

 ```py